MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-feedback.md

    |Video hologram playback |Feedback about video hologram playback. |
    |All other issues |All other issues. |

-1. You’ll be prompted to find similar feedback at this time, if your issue seems to be identical to other feedback, please select it.
-Otherwise choose New feedback and select Next.
+1. If prompted, search for similar feedback.
+If your issue seems to be identical to other feedback, select that feedback.
+Otherwise, select **New feedback** and then select **Next**.

-1. 8.
-You’ll be prompted to add more details.
-Please make a selection on which is the best description of the problem.
+1. If prompted, select the best description of the problem.

-9. Next you’ll be asked to attach any relevant data or reproduce the issue.
-Here’s a
+1. Attach any relevant data to your feedback, or reproduce the problem.
+You can select any of the following options:

-•	Attach a screenshot: If you previously took a photo of the issue you can attach it with this option.
+   - **Attach a screenshot**.
+Select this option to attach a screenshot that you captured previously.
-•	Attach a file: This can be used to attach other types of files relevant to your issue, if you have files that are useful for reproducing the issue please include them.
+   - **Attach a file**.
+Select this option to attach a data file.
+If you have files that are relevant to your problem or help to reproduce your problem, attach them.
-•	Recreate my problem: If you can continue to reproduce your issue again this is the best option.
-Once you select recreate my problem then make sure the “Include data about” drop down has what is most relevant.
-In most cases it will automatically select a category based on your category selected in step 2.
+   - **Recreate my problem**.
+Select this option if you can reproduce your problem.
+After you select **Recreate my problem**, follow these steps:

-Select Start Recording.
-You can now reproduce your issue.
-Don’t worry if this means entering an immersive app, when you return to the mixed reality home you’ll still be able to Stop recording.
+     1. Select **Include data about** and make sure that the most relevant types of data are listed.
+In most cases, the default selections are based on the category and subcategory that you selected for your feedback.

-When you have finished you’ll be able to see the attached data that will be uploaded to the engineering team.
+     1. Select **Start Recording**.

-10. Select Submit, and you’re done.
-Make sure that you have an active internet connection so we can receive your feedback.
+     1. Reproduce your problem.
+Don’t worry if this means entering an immersive app&mdash;you can return to the feedback page when you're done.

-1. If you are reporting a reproducible issue, you can select **Reproduce**.
-Without closing Feedback Hub, reproduce the issue.
-After you finish, come back to Feedback Hub and select **I'm done**.
-The app adds a mixed reality capture of your repro and relevant diagnostic logs to your feedback.
+     1. Select **Stop recording**.
+After recording stops, you can see the data that is attached to your feedback for the engineering team.

-1. Select **Post feedback**, and you're done.
+1. Make sure that you have an active internet connection so we can receive your feedback.
+Select **Submit**, and you’re done.